| Cinematherapy.com

 pain I feel from that far outweighs any consolation I

 might derive from keeping my promise.
+Looking at Gandalf's experience has

 helped me realize that I wont be a totally different